Avast

 • Engagement: 21% Increase in New installs who "Enabled a schedule" (previously at 0.14%).

-• Adoption: 5.4% increase in adoption but this was mainly from Upgrades activation (previously at 0.05%) Trial flows didn't exist in the previous feature so no basis for comparison.
+• Adoption: 5.4% increase; driven mainly by Upgrades activation (previously at 0.05%) Trial flows didn't exist in the previous feature so no basis for comparison.

 The Process